mobxjs/mobx-state-tree/README.md

 #### Customizable references

 The default implementation uses the `identifier` cache to resolve references (See [`resolveIdentifier`](API.md#resolveIdentifier)).
-However, it also possible to override the resolve logic, and provide your own custom resolve logic.
+However, it is also possible to override the resolve logic, and provide your own custom resolve logic.
-This makes it also possible to for example trigger a data fetch when trying to resolve the reference ([example](https://github.com/mobxjs/mobx-state-tree/blob/cdb3298a5621c3229b3856bb469327da6deb31ea/packages/mobx-state-tree/test/reference-custom.ts#L150)).
+This also makes it possible to, for example, trigger a data fetch when trying to resolve the reference ([example](https://github.com/mobxjs/mobx-state-tree/blob/cdb3298a5621c3229b3856bb469327da6deb31ea/packages/mobx-state-tree/test/reference-custom.ts#L150)).

 Example: